 - i.
-Strengthen Research and Consultancy
+Enhance leadership and management competencies of education managers

 - ii.
-Enhance Leadership competencies and skills of education managers
+Strengthen Research and Consultancy

 - iii.
 Improve effectiveness of internal processes

 - iv.
 Strengthen stakeholder engagement

 - v.
 Enhance KEMI brand awareness

 - vi.
 Enhance resource Mobilization

 - vii.
 Strengthen internal capacity

 The strategic objectives show the results that the Institute seeks to achieve within the five years.
 They represent the specific changes that will be realized upon the successful implementation of the strategic plan.
 The performance projections under each KRA and strategic objectives are summarized in table 5.1.